salaboy/from-monolith-to-k8s/platform/crossplane-gke/README.md

 # Crossplane Environment Composition for platform building

-This tutorial focus on GCP, but new resources can be created for AKS and EKS.
+This tutorial focus on GCP and VCluster, but new resources can be created for AKS and EKS.

 This Crossplane Composite resource creates the following resources:
 - Kubernetes Cluster (GCP Cluster)